What does RSVP mean?

 Obviously this all can get a bit confusing for both host and guests, so it’s good to be prepared.
 A save the date is a great way to give guests a heads-up to keep their calendar clear for important events like weddings, anniversary parties, or milestone birthdays.

 How to fill out an RSVP card as a guest

-If you’re invited to a wedding or event that includes an RSVP card, fill it out and mail it back before the deadline.
+If you’re invited to a wedding or formal event with an RSVP card, fill it out and mail it back before the deadline.
 Or deliver it electronically with Paperless Post, as we mentioned above.
 Besides your name, your “yes” or “no”, and your meal choice, often there’s a place on the response card to write an optional message to the host.
-If you’re attending, filling this out is a nice gesture to let the host know you’re excited about their upcoming event or wedding.
+Sending an RSVP response is a nice gesture to let the host know you’re excited about their upcoming event or wedding.
 But even if you have to RSVP “no” you should still leave a note to the host on the response card.
 Explain why you can’t attend, offer them a healthy dose of “good luck” or “best wishes”, and let them know you look forward to seeing them soon when your schedules allow.

 When should you make the deadline for RSVPs?

 Especially when you’re planning a wedding, setting a deadline for RSVPs is crucial.
-A good rule of thumb is to set your RSVP deadline two to three weeks before your event.
+A good rule of thumb is to set your RSVP deadline two to three weeks before your formal event.
 Lean closer to the three-week mark for formal events like weddings.
 And lean closer to the two-week mark for casual events like backyard barbecues.
-Assuming that you sent your invitations out around six weeks before your party, this gives your friends and family ample time to look at their social calendar and make a decision on how they’ll RSVP.
+If you sent your invitations out six weeks before your party, this gives friends and family ample time to look at their social calendar and make a decision on how they’ll RSVP.

 What do you do when people don’t RSVP?